Reading time 6 min

 The hybrid model is the future way of working for leading companies.
 Virtual-first is a fantastic option for ensuring parity and engagement for distributed teams, but isn’t realistic for companies where some roles (lab work, services, media production) require physical space and colocation.
 But getting Hybrid “right” for you will take experimentation and rethinking processes.

 Offices are an artifact of the industrial age.
 Until the 19th century, people were generally paid for what they produced.
 With industrialization, it was no longer possible to compensate for their “piece work;” workers started being paid for the hours they worked.
 The office emerged as a convenient way to control those hours, take attendance, and measure output.
 Then we put people into rows and pushed carts of punch cards down the rows to turn humans into input devices.
 Many decades later, we were still beholden to those same habits and processes — 9-to-5 days, centralized locations, “headquarters” being the seat of power.

 Until now.
 The pandemic has blown up conventional wisdom of the need for offices for 9-to-5, five days a week work.
-In our own research*, nearly 90% of workers want to either work fully remote or have greater flexibility in where they work.
+In research by Future Forum, nearly 90% of workers want to either work fully remote or have greater flexibility in where they work.

 Distributed teams, and hybrid models are the most likely outcome.
 For employers, they open up broader talent pools, and enable more diverse teams to work better together.
 For employees, especially those outside the traditional centers of power, it means more opportunity and the potential for a more level playing field.